 Avoid Extra Fees

 Don't let a bunch of hidden fees gobble up all your discounts.
 Each time you call to schedule a delivery, ask for a breakdown of your bill.
 If anything sounds excessive or unnecessary, question it.
+Common fees include delivery charges, fuel surcharges, and premiums charged for deliveries made after hours, on weekends, or during bad weather.
+You may be able to avoid some of these fees simply by careful scheduling of your deliveries.

 07 of 07